One of the biggest topics in positive psychology is character strengths.

 There are tons of character strength interventions out there for you to explore, but here are two examples that can give you a feel for them.

 This exercise is a great way to get a new perspective and practice problem-solving, all while becoming more aware of your strengths and learning how to apply them best.
 Instead of having a problem-focused approach, learn how to use a strengths-focused approach.

-In step one, use the Extracting Strengths from Problems tool in the Positive Psychology Toolkit or a blank page in your journal and describe a problem that you are currently struggling with.
+In step one, use a blank page in your journal and describe a problem that you are currently struggling with.
 Include as much detail as you can so you get a good understanding of the problem.

 In step two, identify the life domain that this problem is impacting you in.
 If it’s more than one domain, figure out which one is most significant.
 It could be work, family life, friends, your health, your hobbies, or something else.

 In step three, think about what you are doing that is contributing to this problem.
-Is there something you’re doing too much?
+Is there something you are doing too much?
 Too little?
 Write it down.

 In step four, reframe your behavior from step three.
-Think of it in terms of a strength that you are underusing or overusing.
-While a strength is never a bad thing, sometimes we don’t use them in the best way.
+Think of it in terms of a strength that you are under using or overusing.
+While a strength is never a bad thing, sometimes we do not use them in the best way (Niemiec, 2019).
 For example, you might notice that you are paying a little too much attention to detail or clinging too desperately to your plans instead of being flexible.

 Finally, describe at least one actionable step you can take to solve the problem.
 This step should honor your strength but put a boundary on its use, keeping you from over- or under-using it.

 The Extracting Strengths from Problems tool, available in the Positive Psychology Toolkit©, also contains a form to complete, making these steps easier to follow.

 On the theme of over- and under-using your strengths, the Strength Regulation exercise can also help you identify potential issues and practice wise application of your strengths.